Scalable symmetric Tucker tensor decomposition: Convergence analysis

-\begin{proof}[Proof of \cref{2nd convergence}] Fix $0<\gamma\leq\Gamma^{**}$.
-From \cref{1st convergence}, we know that the sequence $\{ \mP_t \}$ always converges to a first-order critical point of $f$ \eqref{eqn: 1st critical}, thus a fixed point of $\phi$ \eqref{eqn: P update} by \textbf{C3} in \cref{subsec: 1st convergence}.
-In this proof, we consider the case when the limit $\mP \in \gr(n,r)$ is a ``bad'' critical point, meaning it is a first-order critical point but fails second-order criticality \eqref{eqn: 2nd critical}.
-The idea is to apply \cref{cs} to show that the set of $\mP_0$ that converge to bad critical points has zero measure in the Grassmannian.
-We then pull this back to $\st(n,r)$.
+\begin{proof}[Proof of \cref{2nd convergence}] Fix the step size $0<\gamma\leq\Gamma^{**}$.
+From \cref{1st convergence}, the sequence $\{ \mP_t \}$ always converges to a first-order critical point of $f$ \eqref{eqn: 1st critical}, thus a fixed point of $\phi$ \eqref{eqn: P update} by \textbf{C3} in \cref{subsec: 1st convergence}.
+In this proof, we consider the case when the limit $\mP \in \gr(n,r)$ is a ``bad'' critical point, meaning it is a first-order critical point but fails the second-order criticality \eqref{eqn: 2nd critical}.
+The idea is to apply \cref{cs} to show that the set of $\mQ_0$ that converge to bad critical points has zero measure in $\st(n,r)$.

 Because $\phi$ is a local diffeomorphism by \cref{local diff}, we are eligible to apply \cref{cs}.
 It gives an open neighborhood $B_\mP \subseteq \gr(n,r)$ around each bad critical point $\mP$ satisfying the conditions in \cref{cs}.
 As $\gr(n,r)$ is second-countable, it has the Lindel\"{o}f property, i.e. every open cover has a countable subcover.
 So, there exists a countable set $\mathcal{C} \subseteq \gr(n,r)$ consisting of some of the bad critical points such that